-2.3 Camera Parameterization Part 1: Camera Settings and Operation that are available to the ISS, and some context for their use.
+2.3 Camera Parameterization Part 1: Camera Settings and Operation

+The purpose of this section is to provide a description of the various camera settings and options that are available to the ISS, and some context for their use.
 While a brief summary of the camera hardware is included here, a far more detailed accounting of the Cassini ISS optics and electronics can be found in Porco et. al. (2004), and is recommended reading.
+See also Section 4 of this document for further discussion.